Tourist Development Tax Requirements

-The Palm Beach County Board of County Commissioners adopted the Tourist Development Tax Ordinance of Palm Beach County on August 15, 1995 on each transient accommodation.
-Transient accommodations are short-term rental of living accommodations, six months or less.
-The Tax Collector’s Office administers the Tourist Development Tax.
+The Palm Beach County Board of County Commissioners adopted the Tourist Development Tax Ordinance of Palm Beach County on August 15, 1995, on each transient accommodations.
+Transient accommodations are short term rental of living accommodations.
+Short term is defined as six months or less.
+The Tax Collector’s Office administers the Tourist Development Tax on behalf of the county.

 Transient accommodations are living quarters or other accommodations in any hotel; apartment hotel; motel; resort motel; apartment motel; rooming house; mobile home park; recreational vehicle park; including site, rental house, or condominium, that is rented for a period of six months or less.